NeowayLabs/data-integration-challenge/README.md

 **Extra - Matching API to get data based on specified parameters**

-Now a Yawoen client wants to create an API to provide information getting companies information from the entity for a client.
+Now a Yawoen wants to create an API to provide information getting companies information from the entity for a client.
 The parameters would be `name` and `zip` code fields.

 You will need to have a matching strategy because the client might have only a part of the company name.